k-ai-Documentation/sdk-js/README.md

     baseUrl = `https://${this.credentials.organizationId}.kai-studio.ai/${this.credentials.instanceId}/`
 }
 ```

-For Premise version, you will need host and api key (optional) to initialize kaiStudio.
+Premise version means you are using the service in your local server in your enterprise.
+In this case, you will need host and api key (optional) to initialize kaiStudio.
 Please refer to the following code in [index.ts](index.ts):
 ```js
 if (this.credentials.host) {
     baseUrl = this.credentials.host